 - Students must agree to follow all Homestay Policies and Procedures detailed in the International Student Handbook and any new guidelines or rules issued by Program administration during their stay in the Program.
 Students are reminded of rules at orientation and during weekly meetings. - 2.
 Students may be held financially accountable for any damage they cause to the property of their host family including but not limited to their home, household items, recreational equipment, and automobiles.
 Deliberate damage and vandalism will result in immediate dismissal from the program. - 3.
 Students who wish to change their homestay placement must follow the RMISP process before a move is granted.
-Unless there is an urgent safety concern, students and host families are expected to meet separately with RMISP staff and then together in a friendly, safe and mediated conversation meant to improve communication, cultural understanding, and finding resolution.
+Unless there is an urgent safety concern, students and host families are expected to meet separately with RMISP staff and then together in a mediated conversation meant to improve communication, cultural understanding, and finding resolution.
 Students are not granted homestay moves upon request, without reason, or without going through the process. - 4.
 Students must participate in mandatory group and/or individual meetings with the Homestay Coordinator to receive Program information and/or evaluate and support the ongoing success of the homestay placement.
 Students may also need to be available for in-home visits/meetings if necessary.
-Students must also complete surveys designed to give Program administration feedback on the student's in-school and homestay experience. - 5.
-The Program reserves the right to move students without notice if a Homestay Coordinator or Program/school administration believes the student's health, safety and/or security is at risk.
+Students must also complete surveys designed to give Program administration feedback on the student's in-school and homestay experience.

+- 5. The Program reserves the right to move students without notice if a Homestay Coordinator or Program/school administration believes the student's health, safety and/or security is at risk.
 Students may also be moved (on short notice or otherwise) in cases of emergencies or other extenuating circumstances as deemed necessary by a Homestay Coordinator, the Program, or school administration.
-Temporary placements may be required, and students may be placed in alternate homes until permanent arrangements can be made. - 6.
+Temporary placements may be required and students may be placed in alternate homes until permanent arrangements can be made. - 6.
 Students are responsible for their own debts, conduct, and actions while participating in the Program.
-Students must not ask host parents for use of their credit cards, to borrow money from, or lend money to host family members.
+Students must not ask host parents for use of their credit cards, to borrow money from, or lend money to host family members. - 7.
+Students are not permitted to make private homestay or travel arrangements, pay host families directly, or negotiate alternate arrival/departure dates or arrival/departure locations.
+ALL such requests must go through RMISP staff.